-On May 18, 2023, as part of our Electrical & Fastening Solutions reporting segment, we completed the acquisition of ECM Investors, LLC, the parent of ECM Industries, LLC ("ECM Industries"), for approximately \$1.1 billion in cash, subject to customary adjustments.
+On May 18, 2023, as part of our Electrical & Fastening Solutions reporting segment, we completed the acquisition of ECM Investors, LLC, the parent of ECM Industries, LLC ("ECM Industries"), for approximately \$1.1 billion in cash.
 ECM Industries is a leading provider of high-value electrical connectors, tools and test instruments and cable management.
 The purchase price was funded primarily through borrowings under the 2033 Notes and 2023 Term Loan Facility (as defined below).

-On July 10, 2023, we acquired TEXA Industries for approximately \$34.8 million in cash, subject to customary purchase price adjustments.
+On July 10, 2023, we acquired TEXA Industries for approximately \$34.8 million in cash.
 TEXA Industries is an Italian manufacturer of industrial cooling applications that we will market as part of the nVent HOFFMAN product line within our Enclosures segment.